efix9/GodotResourcePacker/README.md

 # Godot Resource Packer - by Kaivexx

 ## Description
-Godot Resource Packer is a Godot 4.3 plugin that allows you to easily share resource (like scenes) and all their dependencies as a single file you can export, then import.
+Godot Resource Packer is a Godot 4.3 plugin that allows you to easily share resources (like scenes) and all their dependencies as a single file you can export, then import.

 ## How To Use
 ### Packing a Resource: